hossainiir/Cocos-Creator-Reactive/Readme.md

 - Supporting 2-way bindings
 - Supporting in editor loops
 - Nested Object Binding is supported
-- Label, RichText, EditBox, Slider and ProgressBar are supported
+- Label, RichText, EditBox, Slider, Toggle and ProgressBar are supported
 - Formatting text is supported for Label and RichText
 - Using ES6 Proxy features
 - The code has been written as simple as possible